open/close all folders

 - Subverted in Tales of the Abyss.
 Natalia and Luke are arranged to be married and have a Childhood Marriage Promise.
 But later, Luke loses ALL his memories, and seven years later Natalia still can't make him fall in love with her.
-Then it turns out that Luke DOESN'T have amnesia, he's a clone of the real Luke and took his place, the real one having adopted another identity but having his memories intact and still caring for Natalia.
+Then it turns out that Luke DOESN'T have amnesia, he's a clone of the real Luke and took his place, the real one having adopted another identity (Asch the Bloody) but having his memories intact and still caring for Natalia.
 So Luke can't remember Natalia's love because he isn't the one she loved to begin with.

 - In Planescape: Torment, Deionarra has this problem: She loves The Nameless One, but the incarnation she fell in love with is long since gone and subsequent ones do not know who she is.
 Her love is so strong that it binds her to the world even after death.
 It takes on a decisively tragic bent when you learn that the incarnation she fell in love with never loved her in the first place, but purposefully deceived and used her so she would stay bound to the planes and keep on serving his designs even after death.
 The Nameless One has the option to reciprocate her feelings at the end of the game (or at least claim that you do out of kindness) to grant her peace.